 Search.
 Use the search bar (located in the upper right corner) to search for any language, person, country, genre, keyword, etc.

 Search by PID The persistent identifier or PID is the unique six digit number associated with an object in AILLA and can be found at the end of that object's URL.
-Search by PID as with any other keyword.
+If you already know the PID associated with the object that you want to find, you can search by PID just like you would search with any other keyword.

 Browse by collection.
 Collections are whole sets of resources (organized into folders) created by a particular researcher or project.
 Click on the Collections tab in the top menu to produce a list of all the Collections in AILLA.
 Click on one of the collections to see a summary of that collection, followed by a list of all of the resources it contains.

 Graded access levels may be assigned to the entire collection, to specific resources (i.e., folders) within a collection, or to specific media files within a resource.
 In general, AILLA encourages all depositors to make their materials publically available on AILLA, as per the Public Access Policy in the Access Terms below.